September 5, 2018

 I unhitched my bag and made my way to the water where Blazing Saddle was cleaning two freshly caught trout for lunch.

 Rosalie Lake was a pleasant place to stop.
-I sat in our comfortable little cove relaxing, eating and talking with my trail family.
+I relaxed in our comfortable little cove eating lunch and talking with my trail family.
 The fish were jumping and Aqua Man handed the pole to Slip Knot.
 Eventually Blazing Saddle hit the trail saying he’d leave his bag at the trail junction near our next camping spot.

-The sky looked ominous.
 Before heading back to the trail, I watched a handful of ducks splash and dive in the peaceful waters of Gladys Lake.
-The trail continued to descend.

 In front of me stood a mountain view, and below was a valley of trees.
 What I found most spectacular was the strong wind blowing down the mountain.
 It buffeted my hair.
 It whipped to my right and around the valley in a circular motion approaching me again from the left.
 Round and round it went, the trees swayed and my hair flew.
 It was fascinating to not only hear, but to watch and feel the power of the wind.